-First of all, your Letter of Recommendation needs to come from your most recent university attended, which is the university where you are currently enrolled as a degree-seeking student or the most recent university you graduated from, if you are not a student.
+First, your Letter of Recommendation needs to come from your most recent university attended.
+That is the university where you are enrolled as a degree-seeking student or the most recent university you graduated from, if you are not a student.
 There are no exceptions permitted.
-It doesn’t matter if your most recent university was in another country, if you are closer to a professor from a past university, if you have been working as a researcher at a university, or if you were a study abroad student in Japan, etc..
-It has to be the most recent university where you earned a degree.
+It doesn’t matter if your most recent university was in another country, if you are closer to a professor from a past university, if you have been working as a researcher at a university, or if you were a study abroad student in Japan, etc. It has to be the most recent university where you earned your most recent degree.

 Who Should Write It?

 A Dean of your faculty or someone in a higher position must sign the letter.

 If your university does not use the title “Dean”, then to find the equivalent person, you would need the administrative head of a “faculty”, “school”, or “college”.
 That person should report directly to the Provost, or head of all academic affairs for the university (unless the Dean is doing double duty as the provost).

 How Do You Get the Dean to Sign It?